 The development of high-throughput technologies, such as microarrays and next-generation sequencing, has enabled large-scale studies to simultaneously assay the expression levels of thousands of genes over time.
-However, in spite of the abundance of data obtained from these technologies, it can be very difficult to unravel the patterns of expression among groups of genes, often referred to as gene regulatory networks (GRN; Friedman, 2004; Wilkinson, 2009).
-Within GRN, genes interact with one another indirectly through proteins known as transcription factors (TF), which control the transfer of information during transcription by activating or repressing a ribonucleic acid (RNA) polymerase, and thus affect the level of gene expression (Figure 1).
+However, in spite of the abundance of data obtained from these technologies, it can be very difficult to unravel the patterns of expression among groups of genes, often referred to as gene regulatory networks (GRN; Friedman 2004; Wilkinson 2009).
+Within GRN, genes interact with one another indirectly through proteins known as transcription factors (TF), which control the transfer of information during transcription by activating or repressing a ribonucleic acid (RNA) polymerase, and thus affect the level of gene expression (Fig. 1).
 A GRN can thus be described as the interactions that occur (indirectly through messenger RNA and TF) within a collection of interconnected genes.

 In longitudinal studies of gene expression, the number of samples (i.e., biological replicates or time points) collected is typically far outweighed by the number of observed genes.
-Because of the exponentially large number of possible gene-to-gene interactions, reverse engineering GRN from longitudinal studies actually amplifies the "large p small n" paradigm.
+Because of the exponentially large number of possible geneto-gene interactions, reverse engineering GRN from longitudinal studies actually amplifies the "large p small n" paradigm.
 In addition, because gene-to-gene interactions coincide with reactions in the cellular environment, the network structure can itself be very complex.
 For this reason, standard statistical techniques cannot be used to infer GRN from gene expression data, and a specialized suite of statistical methodologies have been developed.
-Among these methods, a framework known as Dynamic Bayesian Networks (DBN) has seen wide application in the context of GRN (Husmeier, 2003; Rangel et al., 2004; Beal et al., 2005; Rau et al., 2010).
-A DBN uses time-series measure-
+Among these methods, a framework known as Dynamic Bayesian Networks (DBN) has seen wide application in the context of GRN (Husmeier 2003; Rangel et al. 2004; Beal et al. 2005; Rau et al. 2010).
+A DBN uses time-series measurements on a set of random variables to characterize their interactions over time.
+To avoid an explosion in model complexity, a time-homogeneous Markov model is typically used (Husmeier et al. 2005).
+This restriction implies that gene-togene interactions are constant across time and that biological samples are taken at equidistant time points.

 Fig. 1 A simple gene regulatory network made up of four genes.
-Each gene is transcribed and translated into a transcription factor (TF) protein, which in turn regulates the expression of other genes in the network by binding to their respective promoter regions (Schlitt and Brazma, 2007).
+Each gene is transcribed and translated into a transcription factor (TF) protein, which in turn regulates the expression of other genes in the network by binding to their respective promoter regions (Schlitt and

+Brazma 2007).
 The gene regulatory network may be represented using the graph in lower right corner, made up of four nodes (genes) and five edges (interactions among the genes).
 Image taken from Rau (2010)